 Be prepared that people may push back on this timeframe because of their desire to move from the unknown to the known quickly.
 Therefore, setting this expectation from the beginning of the process will help others manage their expectations and give the process the attention it needs for you to hire well.

 To help you explain why the process usually takes 3 – 4 months, here is a resource for you that outlines the steps involved in hiring and the average time each step takes.
-Sharing all the steps and timeline involved in hiring will increase their confidence in the process and the outcome, plus help everyone exercise patience.
+Sharing all the steps and timelines involved in hiring will increase their confidence in the process and the outcome, plus help everyone exercise patience.

 Create a plan for the hiring transition